“We always want to romanticize ugly things.”

 In practice, RICO has helped, but not as much as it could have.
-The Mafia and connected special interests found various ways to water it down: it’s quite rare for mob bosses to actually get charged with RICO violations, while the government has expanded its applications to target people who have little to nothing to do with organized crime.
+The Mafia and connected special interests found various ways to water it down.
+It’s quite rare for mob bosses to actually get charged with RICO violations.
+The government has expanded RICO’s applications to target people who have little to nothing to do with organized crime.
 “But that’d also take a while to explain.
 It’s just… promised a lot more than it delivered.”

 “I don’t know that I will succeed,” he answers to Celia’s last question.
 “But I think the problem would be worse if my dad and grandpa hadn’t tried.”

 “They didn’t win, but that doesn’t mean they lost.
 The Mob is still weaker today than it was in the ’30s.
 Maybe my kids or grandkids will get to see it finally bite the dust.”